SixLabors/docs/articles/imagesharp.drawing/pathsandshapes.md

 ## Open and Closed Paths

 Open paths are useful for strokes, polylines, and curved baselines.
 Closed paths enclose an area and are the normal input for fills.
+The distinction affects both fill behavior and stroke joins: a closed figure has a final join between the last and first segment, while an open figure has start and end caps.

 [`Path`](xref:SixLabors.ImageSharp.Drawing.Path) is open by default. [`Polygon`](xref:SixLabors.ImageSharp.Drawing.Polygon) is closed. [`PathBuilder.CloseFigure()`](xref:SixLabors.ImageSharp.Drawing.PathBuilder.CloseFigure) closes the current figure before starting the next one.